soniajoseph/soniajoseph/_posts/19-12-05-research-overview.md

 ## University of Texas at Austin
 1. Alex Huth - representation of language
-    1. [Incorporating Context into Language Encoding Models for fMRI] (2018)
+    1. Incorporating Context into Language Encoding Models for fMRI (2018)
-    2. [The revolution will not be controlled: natural stimuli in speech neuroscience.]
-(2018)
+    2. The revolution will not be controlled: natural stimuli in speech neuroscience (2018)

 ## University of Washington
 1. Fred Rieke - physics imposing limits on sensory processing (photon counting in visual system)